Calvin-Abstraction/Calvin-Abstraction.github.io/content/_index.md

 For discussion about tech, video games, and more, join our [Discord server](https://discord.gg/naVqgD5) with 70+ students and alumni.

+We run a Minecraft server!
+The IP address is gallifrey.calvin.edu.

 ### Find Us